-Default Value: O Description: Column of the PDB file to use for the Langevin coupling coefficients for each atom.
+langevinCol < column of PDB from which to read coefficients > Acceptable Values: X, Y, Z, O, or B Default Value: O Description: Column of the PDB file to use for the Langevin coupling coefficients for each atom.
 The coefficients can be read from any floating point column of the PDB file.
-A value tCouple < perform temperature coupling? > Acceptable Values: on or off Default Value: off
+A value of 0 indicates that the atom will remain unaffected.

-5.3.2 Temperature coupling parameters
+6.3.2 Temperature coupling parameters

-As described in the NAMD Programmer's Guide, NAMD is capable of performing temperature coupling, in which forces are added or reduced to simulate the coupling of the system to a heat bath of a specified temperature.
-This capability is based on that implemented in X-PLOR which is detailed in the X-PLOR User's Manual [5].
+NAMD is capable of performing temperature coupling, in which forces are added or reduced to simulate the coupling of the system to a heat bath of a specified temperature.
+This capability is based on that implemented in X-PLOR which is detailed in the X-PLOR User's Manual [4].